• Home

 A journey is best measured in friends, rather than miles.

-I’m aware this says more about the sorry state of my personality than about Tim Cahill’s quote, but it’s my essay about travel quotes, not his.
+I’m aware this says more about my sorry personality than Tim Cahill’s quote, but it’s my essay about travel quotes, not his.
 (Sorry, Tim!)

 The best travel quotes are inspirational, motivating, insightful or funny.
 This quote with travel as its theme is perfect for solo travel.